Fadokkx/fadokkx/README.md

 <!-- ABOUT ME -->
 About me

-    📌 My current areas of interest are Backend DEV.
+    📌 My current area of interest are Backend DEV.
     📚 I'm currently focused on learning Hacking ethical, PostgreSQL, Shell Script and C++;
     📎 Fun fact: I love games, like learning anothers cultures and history 🎯 Learing to made a big project